Basil Al Salem

 Culture club: Located within the Jaber Al Ahmad Cultural Center, White Robata is a Japanese concept inspired by international flavours.
-The dishes are prepared in an open kitchen, allowing diners to watch as skilled chefs combine traditional techniques with unexpected ingredients to create inventive signatures.
+With a sprawling open-plan kitchen, diners enjoy the spectacle of skilled chefs combining traditional techniques with unexpected ingredients to create inventive signatures.

-Tech set: Heavily inspired by Japanese robot anime culture of the 1980s and 90’s, the interiors are a stimulating and whimsical mix of saturated colours and contrasting textures.
-Adding another layer of interest for anime aficionados, the space is accented with 3D models and graphic depictions of renowned characters of the era.
+What’s the setting?
+Heavily inspired by Japanese robot anime culture of the 1980s and 90s, the interiors are a stimulating and whimsical mix of saturated colours and contrasting textures, accented by stained wood furniture.
+Adding another layer of interest for anime aficionados, the space is littered with 3D models and graphic depictions of renowned characters of the era.

 Describe the ambiance: The unlicensed restaurant has a choice of indoor and outdoor seating.
 The terrace is a favourite for diners wanting to take in the views of the dancing fountain and make the most of the cooler weather in the winter months.

 What’s on the menu?
-White Robata (short for robatayaki, which translates as 'fireside cooking' in Japanese) specialises in dishes cooked over fire.
-The varied menu consists of several sections with an array of larger dishes meant for sharing, including a six-hour braised short rib finished on the grill.
-For lighter options, the raw counter offers a contemporary take on traditional Japanese cuisine including the playful spicy tuna wanton taco and the flank steak frites aburi nigiri with purple potato floss.
+Honing the Japanese concept of robatayaki (shortened to robata), which translates as 'fireside cooking' in Japanese, chef Basil Al Salem specialises in dishes cooked over fire.
+The varied menu consists of several sections with an array of larger dishes meant for sharing, including a six-hour braised short rib finished on the grill with a maple glaze.
+Away from the licks of fire, the raw counter offers a contemporary take on traditional Japanese cuisine including the playful spicy tuna wonton taco and the truffle hamachi crispy rice with tobiko roe and ponzu.